 You can also check out this helpful article on strategies for gaining organic followers on Instagram.

 You may notice it’s difficult to get momentum when trying to gain an organic following on social media.
-That’s why some businesses may initially dedicate a slice of their budget to paid social media advertising in an effort to drive traffic to their pages.
+That’s why some businesses may initially dedicate a slice of their budget to paid social media advertising to drive traffic to their pages.

-If you have people DMing and commenting on your posts this means you have gained some followers and visibility, so congrats!
+If people are sending direct messages and commenting on your posts this means you have gained some followers and visibility, so congrats!